MISTERNEGATIVE21/Quectel_EC200U_WebUI/README.md

-# 📶 Quectel EC200U-CN WebUI & Arduino Library
+# 📶 Quectel EC200U-CN WebUI
 **Created by [MisterNegative](https://github.com/MISTERNEGATIVE21)**

 Welcome!
-This repository provides a complete Web User Interface (WebUI) and Arduino integration guide for the **Quectel EC200U-CN** LTE Cat 1 module.
+This repository provides a complete Web User Interface (WebUI) for the **Quectel EC200U-CN** LTE Cat 1 module.
 By using this setup, you can monitor network status, manage SMS, and control your module directly from a web browser, all powered by your Arduino board.

 ---